18F/handbook/pages/travel-and-leave/leave.md

 ### Parental bereavement leave

 You can receive two weeks (80 hours) of parental bereavement leave for the passing of your child.
-Contact our
+Contact your
 [Workforce Relations HR Specialist](https://docs.google.com/document/d/15glvq9UakKUN8XTRTa6gRkhBHm2whhQyAGmf8ibTtBs/edit) for assistance.